Max Trekking Altitude

 Mar - Nov

-This personally curated adventure will provide a comprehensive experience of the breathtaking hidden kingdom of Mustang.
+This personally curated adventure will provide a comprehensive spiritual experience of the magnificent hidden kingdom of Mustang.

 Day 1 (2nd May).
 Fly to Jomsom (2,720m) from Pokhara and drive to Kagbeni 2-3 hrs